hindutva/hindutva.github.io/main/books/vivekAnanda/volume_3/bhakti-yoga/106_definition_of_bhakti.md

 fruition, its own means and its own end."

 Bhakti has been the one constant theme of our sages.
-Apart from the special writers on Bhakti, such as Shândilya or Narada, the great commentators on the *Vyâsa-Sutras*, evidently advocates of knowledge (Jnâna), have also something very suggestive to say about love.
+Apart from the special writers on Bhakti, such as Shāndilya or Narada, the great commentators on the *Vyāsa-Sutras*, evidently advocates of knowledge (Jnāna), have also something very suggestive to say about love.
 Even when the commentator is anxious to explain many, if not all, of the texts so as to make them import a sort of dry knowledge, the *Sutras*, in the chapter on worship especially, do not lend themselves to be